rowanmoul/ArchSecureDualBoot/README.md

 ```

 - `--hash-algorithm sha256` specifies the hash algoritm to use for the session (all auth sessions are variations of HMAC sessions).
-- `--session seal-wilcard-policy.session` specifies the file to save the session to.
+- `--session seal-wilcard-policy.session` specifies the file to save the session to so it can be used in subsequent commands.

 This tool starts a trial session by default. `--policy-session` is required to start a real session.